 Check the engine oil level during engine shutdown periods at the intervals specified in the Maintenance Table.
-The oil dipstick and oil filter are located on the same side of the engine (see Figure 5).
+The oil filter location is shown in Figure 5.
 The dipstick is stamped with high and low marks to indicate the level of oil in the crankcase.
-For accurate readings, shut off the engine and wait approximately 15 minutes before checking the oil level.
+For accurate readings, shutoff the engine and wait approximately 15 minutes before checking the oil level.
 This allows oil in the upper portion of the engine to drain back into the crankcase.
-Figure 6 shows the oil fill cap.
+The dipstick and oil fill are located on the same side of the engine as shown in Figure 6.

-Crankcase pressure can blow out hot oil and cause serious burns.
+AWARNING Crankcase pressure can blow out hot oil and cause serious burns.
 Do NOT check oil while the generator set is operating.